Quantum Science and Engineering

 Course Descriptions: Courses of Instruction

-Other Fields: With the approval of the SCHDQSE, a student may use 200-level courses or fields not officially listed.
+Other Fields: With the approval of the SCHDQSE, a student may use 200-level courses or fields not officially listed for their Focus courses.
 In place of demonstrating proficiency by satisfactory course performance, a student may also demonstrate proficiency by an oral examination, by submitting evidence of satisfactory work in appropriate courses taken at other institutions, or by other means deemed satisfactory by the SCHDQSE.
 Students wishing to utilize this option should submit a petition to the SCHDQSE before the end of their first year of Harvard graduate school.